Skip to content

 Luna Group is a major Egyptian conglomerate established in 1966.
 It operates across the Middle East and North Africa (MENA) region, primarily focusing on pharmaceuticals, cosmetics, perfumes, and industrial raw materials.

-On May 4, 2026, the lamashtu ransomware group added Luna Group to its leak site, confirming that internal files had been exfiltrated from the Egyptian conglomerate during a ransomware attack.
+On May 4, 2026, the lamashtu ransomware group added Luna Group to its leak site, claiming that internal files had been exfiltrated from the Egyptian conglomerate during a ransomware attack.
 Luna Group, founded in 1966, is a major player in pharmaceuticals, cosmetics, perfumes, and industrial raw materials across the Middle East and North Africa.
-While the exact number of individuals whose data was exposed remains unknown, anyone whose personal information appears in the company’s internal systems — employees, customers, suppliers, or their family members — could now be at risk.
+While the exact number of individuals whose data may have been exposed remains unknown, anyone whose personal information appears in the company’s internal systems — employees, customers, suppliers, or their family members — could now be at risk.

 Public reporting indicates that lamashtu claims to have stolen internal documents from Luna Group’s networks.
 The files were listed on the group’s dark-web leak site on May 4, 2026.
 Available reporting describes the exposed material as internal files, though the precise volume and specific data types have not been independently verified.
 Luna Group has not yet issued a public statement confirming the breach or detailing what records were taken.